mozilla/persona/README.md

 * node.js (>= 0.4.5): http://nodejs.org/
 * npm: http://npmjs.org/
 * Several node.js 3rd party libraries - see `package.json` for details
+* browserify which will be installed globally.

 ## Getting started:

-1. install node
+1. install node and npm
-2. run `npm install` to installed 3rd party libraries into `node_modules`
+3. run `./prepare_deps` to install 3rd party libraries and generate keys
 3. run the top level *run.js* script: `node ./run.js`
 4. visit the demo application ('rp') in your web browser (url output on the console at runtime)